stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 Required:

-- `enable_machine_image_version_updates` (Boolean) Flag to enable/disable auto-updates of the OS image version.
 - `end` (String) Time for maintenance window end.
 E.g. `01:23:45Z`, `05:00:00+02:00`.
 - `start` (String) Time for maintenance window start.
 E.g. `01:23:45Z`, `05:00:00+02:00`.

 Optional:

 - `enable_kubernetes_version_updates` (Boolean) Flag to enable/disable auto-updates of the Kubernetes version.
-Defaults to `true.
+Defaults to `true`.
+SKE automatically updates the cluster Kubernetes version if you have set `maintenance.enable_kubernetes_version_updates` to true or if there is a mandatory update, as described in [Updates for Kubernetes versions and Operating System versions in SKE](https://docs.stackit.cloud/stackit/en/version-updates-in-ske-10125631.html).
+- `enable_machine_image_version_updates` (Boolean) Flag to enable/disable auto-updates of the OS image version.
+Defaults to `true`.
 SKE automatically updates the cluster Kubernetes version if you have set `maintenance.enable_kubernetes_version_updates` to true or if there is a mandatory update, as described in [Updates for Kubernetes versions and Operating System versions in SKE](https://docs.stackit.cloud/stackit/en/version-updates-in-ske-10125631.html).